ioquake/ioq3/CONTRIBUTING.md

 ## On AI/LLM Contributions

- Do not submit code, pull request, issues, or other contributions that have been developed with the assistance of generative "AI" or other similar assistive tools (such as Microsoft Copilot, Anthropic Claude, ChatGPT, etc).
+ Do not submit code, pull requests, issues, or other contributions that have been developed with the assistance of generative "AI" or other similar assistive tools (such as Microsoft Copilot, Anthropic Claude, ChatGPT, etc).